Can Winter Affect My Sinuses?

 In this blog, the ear, nose, and throat specialist Dr. Cecil Yeung of Houston Sinus Surgery at the Yeung Institute explains more about how winter can affect your sinuses.

-What are common symptoms of a sinus infection?
+What are the common symptoms of a sinus infection?

 A sinus infection can cause the following symptoms: